rodrigovaldes/heroku_postgres_min/notes.md

 2. The name of the database is in the environment, in DATABASE_URL

-3. The database from the command line, you can use:
+3. Query the database from the command line:

 ```sh
 heroku pg:psql